kyma-project/kyma/docs/security/docs/08-02-manage-static-users.md

 - **kyma-edit**: allows full access to all Kyma-managed resources
 - **kyma-developer**:  allows full access to Kyma-managed resources and basic Kubernetes resources
 - **kyma-view**: allows to view and list all of the resources of the cluster
+- **kyma-essentials**: set of  minimal view access right to use the kyma console

 To bind a newly created user to the **kyma-view** ClusterRole, run this command:
 ```